 Limited Liquidity of Underlying Funds.
 Certain Underlying Funds may have substantially limited the redemption and liquidity rights otherwise expected by their investors.
 These limitations can include enforcement of "lock-up" provisions, imposition of "gates," suspension of redemptions, or commencement of liquidation.
 As such, these Underlying Funds are expected to have extremely limited near-term liquidity, and, especially in circumstances where an Underlying Fund's underlying investments lack readily available market prices, they may be very difficult to value.
 There is no guarantee that investments in such Underlying Funds will be able to be redeemed at the desired time or the stated or nominally applicable price or value or that these Underlying Funds will not experience further disruption.
-Any transfer of an interest in these Underlying Funds will generally require the consent of the Underlying Fund's general partner, manager, or sponsor, and the Underlying Fund's general partner, manager, or sponsor, and the Underlying Fund's general partner, manager, or sponsor is not obligated to grant such consent.
-Consequently, there is no guarantee that any such consent will be granted either at the time when an initial investment in the Underlying Fund is desired or, in the event that the hedge fund continues to limit redemptions, at any later time when disposition of the Underlying Fund interest is desired.
+Any transfer of an interest in these Underlying Funds will generally require the consent of the Underlying Fund's general partner, manager, or sponsor, and the Underlying Fund's general partner, manager, or sponsor, and the Underlying Fund's general partner, manager, or sponsor, and the Underlying Fund's general partner, manager, or sponsor, and the Underlying Fund is desired or, in the event that the hedge fund continues to limit redemptions, at any later time when disposition of the Underlying Fund interest is desired.
 In addition, Underlying Funds may distribute securities in kind to investors.
 Securities distributed in kind may be illiquid or difficult to value.
 In the event that an Underlying Fund were to make such a distribution in kind to a Fund, the Investment Adviser would seek to dispose of the securities so distributed in a manner which is in the best interests of such Fund.